awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

 + **ValidationSuspended**—The number of records that AWS DMS can't compare\.
 For example, if a record at the source is constantly being updated, AWS DMS can't compare the source and the target\.
 + **ValidationFailed**—The number of records that didn't pass the data validation phase\.

+For an example of `ValidationSettings` task settings in a JSON file, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.

 You can view the data validation information using the console, the AWS CLI, or the AWS DMS API\.
 + On the console, you can choose to validate a task when you create or modify the task\.
 To view the data validation report using the console, choose the task on the **Tasks** page and choose the **Table statistics** tab in the details section\.
-+ Using the CLI, set the `EnableValidation` parameter to **true** when creating or modifying a task to begin data validation\.
++ Using the CLI, set the `EnableValidation` parameter to `true` when creating or modifying a task to begin data validation\.
 The following example creates a task and enables data validation\.

   ```
   create-replication-task